Blog

 Now, there may be a step in-between, like appointments, but in the end – leads turn into sales.

-How Much is a Sale Worth?
+How Much Is a Sale Worth?

 To our next question to calculate your ROI: how much is a sale worth?
 We need to answer this question so we can compare it to our marketing cost to acquire the lead.